cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. The Collector picks an initial set of candidate prefixes, say `0` and `1`, and sends them to the Aggregators.

-1. The Aggregators run VDAF preparation and aggregation on each of the reports and send their aggregate shares to the Collector.
+1. The Aggregators run Poplar1 preparation and aggregation on each of the reports and send their aggregate shares to the Collector.

 1. The Collector unshards the aggregate result, which consists of the hit count for each candidate prefix.
 For each prefix `p` with hit count at least `T`,